-EASTON, Pa. - The owner of a day care center in Pennsylvania has pleaded guilty to criminal charges in a sudden infant death case.
+EASTON, Pa.
+(WPVI) -- The owner of a day care center in Pennsylvania has pleaded guilty to criminal charges in a sudden infant death case.

 The Northampton County prosecutor says Sharon Balleck, owner of the former Sharon's Day Care, pleaded guilty Monday to reckless endangerment and endangering the welfare of a child.